zione8036/course-management/README.md

 1.1 Open your preferred database management tool.

-1.2 Create a new database named "course-management."
+1.2 Create a new database named "course-management"

 1.3 Import the SQL file located in the "database" folder into your newly created database.
 This file contains the necessary tables and initial data.